The Pyramid at the End of the World: Critical reception

 "The Pyramid at the End of the World" received generally positive reviews from television critics.
-On Rotten Tomatoes, the episode has an approval rating of 87% based on reviews from 15 critics.
+On Rotten Tomatoes, the episode has 15 reviews, 87% of which are positive.
+The website's consensus states, "'The Pyramid at the End of the World' manages to fill the middle gap of a three-episode arc with thoughtful monologues and needed cliffhanger."

 Alasdair Wilkins of The A.V.
 Club gave the episode a B rating, feeling that the events of the episode itself were mediocre, describing it as "mostly just unobjectionably decent", and how many of the characters in the episode had been memorable or as compelling as the other one-off characters that had featured in the series.
 However, he went on to praise the ending of the episode and how it saved the episode itself, finding the similarities with the second part of the Tenth Doctor serial "The End of Time" and how the Doctor managed to save the world, but at a cost.
 Wilkins commented on the unexpected ending, stating that it was "probably what I'm going to remember from 'The Pyramid At The End Of The World,' especially when thinking of it as the middle entry between the brilliant 'Extremis' and the seriously intriguing-looking 'The Lie Of The Land.'"

 Kathleen Wiedel of TV Fanatic gave the episode a 3.5 out of 5 star rating, noting the ambiguous nature of some parts of the episode, and the issues concerning certain elements, such as the promotion of the Doctor to "President of Earth" and how this was mostly ignored, and how the necessity for "consent" from the Monks was not explained.
 She went on to praise the number of continuity references in the episode, and Rachel Denning's role as the scientist Erica.

 Ross Ruediger of New York magazine gave the episode a perfect score of 5 out of 5 stars, complimenting the work and scripts of Peter Harness yet again and his repeated themes of "monumental life and death decisions for humankind", and also director Daniel Nettheim and how he "took two great scripts and made utterly compelling yet very different end products out of each".
 Ruediger also commented on how "politically charged" the episode was.
 He also commented on his reservations about how the initial references to terrorism had been removed from the episode due to the Manchester Arena bombing, and while it was "understandable", he stated how the sequence posed questions that were relevant to the story.

 Patrick Mulkern of Radio Times gave the episode a rating of 4 out of 5 stars, describing it as "a peculiar blend of the deadly serious and hilariously hokum".
 He stated that the best part of the episode was the story line of the two researchers and the slow reveal towards deadly disease as the climax of the episode, and how it was reminiscent of Terry Nation's 1970s serial Survivors.